-The civil rights leaders also want the House to give the Challenge open hearings on the merits of the case.
-If, as expected, the Challenge loses, it will be In the Challenge, Mississippi Negroes are trying to unseat the state's five congressmen, because, the Negroes contend, the election was illegal.
-The Negroes are asking for a new, free elecwas passed.
+In the Challenge, Mississippi Negroes are trying to unseat the state's five congressmen, because, the Negroes contend, the election was illegal.
+The Negroes are asking for a new, free elecof success when the Voting Rights Bill was passed.
 Most congressmen have said that even if elections in the past have not been open to Negroes, they will be in the future under the new bill.
 The decision of the subcommittee was actually a compromise.
-Although the Justice Department lawyers to assist seat the Mississippi delegation to the the local U. S. Attorney, Vernol R. Democratic National Convention last It refused to accept the compromise then, and it is now refusing to accept
+Although the subcommittee's report rejected the tions must be free. cuted.
+He has assigned three special the MFDP was given when it tried to un-Justice Department lawyers to assist seat the Mississippi delegation to the the local U.S. Attorney, Vernol R. Democratic National Convention last It refused to accept the compromise then, and it is now refusing to accept Move to Unseat Five WASHINGTON--Congress is refusing the plea of 200 Mississippians who came to Washington to try to unseat their state's members of the House of After two days of closed hearings, which the Mississippians were not permitted to attend, the House Elections Freedom Democratic Party's Challenge last Tuesday.
+The full House was expected to do the same on Friday.
+The Mississippians and their supporters, however, decided not to give up without a fight.